masayume/PacMan40th/README.md

 - dot prefab
 - populate "Dots" with PacDot prefabs for any floor + any space between floor
 - dots collision
+- show score and increment when a dot is eaten
+- verifica dello spazio delle coordinate di pacman e dei punti (dot)